hexinfra/gorox/hemi/README.md

 Hemi uses these directories:

+  * addons/   - Place optional addons,
   * common/   - Place general purpose libraries,
   * develop/  - A prototype application used to develop Hemi,
-  * options/  - Place optional components,
   * procmgr/  - A process manager for applications using Hemi,
   * toolkit/  - Place useful commands.